Skip to main content

 handler message send --url http://localhost:8000 --text "Hello"

-Stream the response live
+Stream the response

 handler message stream --server demo --text "Summarize your capabilities"